-University of Queensland Global Change Institute: Professor Ove Hoegh-Guldberg (also Greenpeace activist)
+University of Queensland Global Change Institute: Professor Ove Hoegh-Guldberg (also Greenpeace activist), Prof Chris Turney.

 ARC (Australian Research Council)

-Centre of Excellence in Coral Reef Studies, Australian Institute of Marine Science and other Australian scientists: Professor Terry Hughes, Professor Ove Hoegh-Guldberg, Professor Malcolm McCulloch, Professors Charlie Veron, Dr Janice M Lough, Professor Will Steffen, See also CSIRO below
+Centre of Excellence in Coral Reef Studies, Australian Institute of Marine Science and other Australian scientists: Prof Terry Hughes, Prof Ove Hoegh-Guldberg, Professor Malcolm McCulloch, Prof Charlie Veron, Dr Janice M Lough, Prof Will Steffen, See also CSIRO below

 Institut de Ciencies del Mar, CSIC, Barcelona, Catalonia, Spain: Professor Carles Pelejero, Dr. Eva Calvo,